SandwichGouda/Data/Data.md

   * Hence the name : RAM <-- swap --> Storage
   * On Windows for instance, if you see files ending in `.swp`, especially in a saturated RAM context, you know what this is !
   * On Linux, you can type `vmstat` too see the current swap usage, or `top`, or `htop`.q
+- "Scratch space" is a term used to describe space on the hard disk drive that is dedicated for storage of temporary user data, by analogy of "scratch paper."
+It is unreliable by intention and has no backup.

 ## Docker